Ask Chef Dennis

 If you love Mexican cuisine, our authentic salsa verde recipe made with fresh ingredients is guaranteed to become one of your favorite salsa!
 It’s definitely one of mine.

-Mexican salsa verde in a red bowl with tortilla chips on a white platter.
+The salsa in a small bowl with tortilla chips on a white platter.

 Perfect for game days, barbecues, and family get-togethers our Mexican salsa verde is guaranteed to bring smiles to the table.